cysouw/YAST/text/yast.md

 ## Preface {.unnumbered}

 The motivation to develop yet another syntactic model for an already well-described language like German grew out of a large research project on German diathesis (Cysouw 2023).
 That book claims to provide a complete list of all monoclausal syntactic derivations for German.
 This list is long (currently more than 300 clause derivations, and counting), but clearly finite.
-Now, the impetus for the current syntactic model was the simple idea to investigate what remains to be done for the syntax once all these monoclausal derivations are put aside.
-In other words, how does a syntactic model look like when monoclausal derivations are reduced to just checkboxes to be ticked, alike to treating other finite morphosyntactic categories like tense or number.
+The impetus for the current syntactic model was the simple idea to investigate what remains to be done for the syntax once all these monoclausal derivations are put aside.
+In other words, what does a syntactic model look like when monoclausal derivations are reduced to just checkboxes to be ticked, alike to treating other finite morphosyntactic categories like tense or number.
 The current proposal is the result of following that premise through.
-In essence, the current approach is an experiment build on a single fundamental question, namely what a syntax would look like when monoclausal derivation (called 'stacking' in Cysouw 2023) is strictly separated from biclausal subordination.
+In essence, the current approach is an experiment build on a single fundamental question, namely what a syntax would look like when monoclausal derivation (called 'stacking' in Cysouw 2023) is strictly separated from subordination.

 Syntactic models need an acronym, so here I present to you YAST.
 This name started out in jest for 'Yet Another Syntax Theory', but I got enamoured by the name, so it stuck.
 There is a slightly deeper meaning to this name, however.
 The acronym YAST is an obvious nod to YAML, which started out as meaning 'Yet Another Markup Language'.
 But then, as YAML was developed further, it turned out to be much more powerful than anticipated, which lead to a recursive 'backronym' meaning 'YAML Ain't Markup Language'.
-In the same vein as YAML, the YAST approach turned out to be much more powerful than I had anticipated, so I now interpret the acronym YAST as a backronym meaning 'YAST Ain't (just) Syntax Theory'.
+In the same vein, the YAST approach turned out to be much more powerful than I had anticipated, so I now interpret the acronym YAST as a backronym meaning 'YAST Ain't (just) Syntax Theory'.
 But what's in a name?
 In the end it's just a sequence of letters to identify the approach to morphosyntactic analysis as outlined in this book.

 The result is remarkable: with the hundreds of clause derivations out of the way, a reasonably fragment of a syntax for German can be formulated with just very few rules.
 I have implemented these rules in Python using XML-tree structures, and this part of the syntax takes just a few hundred lines of code.
 It can produce complete sentences with ordering, case marking, agreement and syntactic control for a wide range of complex syntactic structures.
 The remaining hundreds of clausal derivations (as described in Cysouw 2023) also can be easily implemented in just a dozen or so lines of code each.
 Currently only a small exemplary subset of those has been implemented.
 There is also a basic parser, which is not very good yet, but there is amply room for improvement.